 - Minimum Education and Continuing Education Hours: High school diploma/GED plus 150 hours of continuing education.
 If you do not have a high school diploma/GED, 250 hours of continuing education are required.
 Hours earned for mandatory courses and/or refreshers are included in the minimum CEH requirement.

-- Mandatory Education: In addition to the requirements listed above, you must provide documentation of three 30-hour courses—one in Nutrition, one in Food Safety and Sanitation, and one in Supervisory Management.
-If these courses were taken more than five years ago, an eight hour refresher course is required in each topic.
+- Mandatory Education: In addition to the requirements listed above, you must provide documentation of four 30-hour courses-one in Nutrition, one in Food Safety and Sanitation, one in Cost Control Management, and one in Supervisory Management.
+If these courses were taken more than five years ago, an 8-hour refresher course is required in each topic, except for Cost Control Management.
 These courses are available through ACF approved providers or any academic institution.
 Note: the ServSafe certificate may only be used to meet your sanitation refresher requirement.

 Understanding the Certification Process

 Submit initial application and documentation of requirements to ACF for approval by: E-mail (preferred): firstname.lastname@example.org or Fax: (904) 940-0742 or Mail to: American Culinary Federation, Inc., Attn: Certification Department, 180 Center Place Way, St. Augustine, FL 32095.